hyamamoto/hackerrank-core/README.md

-[HackerRank Toolkit](http://hyamamoto.github.com/hackerrank-toolkit), API Wrappers and Bots for HackerRank
+[HackerRank Lib](http://hyamamoto.github.com/hackerrank-core), API Wrappers and Bots for HackerRank
 ==================

-HackerRank Toolkit provides a small tool set for HackerRank Sign-up Beta.
+HackerRank Lib provides a small tool set for HackerRank Sign-up Beta.
 This is made to aid those who have small time to write their own API wrapper to build their bot for new challenges.
 It's written in Java 6 and tested on Mac OS X Lion, Gentoo Linux and Windows 7.
 It's currently used and maintained by [higon](https://github.com/hyamamoto/hackerrank-core).
 Anyone is welcome to hack.

-The toolkit includes:
+This kit includes:

 * API Wrappers and Utilities
     * HackerRankAPI